MSJChem - Tutorial videos for IB Chemistry

 Picture

-This video covers heterolytic (and homolytic) bond fission.
+This video covers heterolytic bond fission.

 Reactivity 3.4.4